|The Julia Tuttle Causeway/ Bookville/ Lauren's Kingdom News Reel

 At the height of the publicity of the camp, the number of residents reportedly topped 140 .
 The registrants could not hide neatly under the bridge,

 and that worried local politicians.

 In February 2010, a countywide ordinance was adopted which created a uniform 2500 foot restriction from schools alone, opening up a small

-that would ultimately lead to the closure of the Julia Tuttle Causeway/ Bookville camp.
-In the spring of 2010, the camp was officially dismantled
+would ultimately lead to the closure of the Julia Tuttle Causeway/ Bookville camp.
+In the spring of 2010, the camp was officially dismantled then the

 remaining residents were moved into temporary housing throughout the city of Miami .
-Among those residents, an attitude of fear,
+Among those residents, an attitude of fear, anxiety, and

 "I've seen Third World countries with parks better than this." – Paul Anderson, Shorecrest community resident, in response to a community